davyleroy/alu-higher_level_programming/README.md

 This repository contains programs written for the higher-level programming track at African Leadership Univrsity.
-In these projects, which began occurring in month four of the year one curriculum, I learned Python, and MySQL.
+In these projects, which began occurring in month four of the year one curriculum, I learned Python, Javascript and MySQL.
 Simultaneously, I continued to reinforce and expand my skills in C and shell scripting.
 The specific list of projects contained follows: